chrisnharvey/magicLAMP/docs/automatic-dns/index.md

 ## Setup

-Simply change the DNS resolver to on your host machine to `127.0.0.1`.
+Simply change the DNS resolver on your host machine to `127.0.0.1`.

+!!! note "Windows Users" For Windows users, go to your Network Settings and update `DNS` field with `127.0.0.1` for `IPv4 protocol` on the `vEthernet (WSL)` adapter.

 ## Automatic PHP version resolution